MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 Windows users expect Windows apps to exhibit great performance and fundamentals.
 This includes **performance**, **memory usage**, **responsiveness**, **power consumption**, and **reliability**.

-Following the best practices in this section will help you meet your customer's expectations across these criteria.
+Following the best practices in this section will help you meet your customers' expectations across these criteria.

 - [Minimize application memory usage](../performance/disk-memory.md):
   - Reduce foreground memory usage.